Automattic/wp-calypso/packages/composite-checkout/README.md

 Creates a [Payment Method](#payment-methods) object.
 Requires passing an object with the following properties:

 - `registerStore: object => object`.
 The `registerStore` function from the return value of [createRegistry](#createRegistry).

+The object returned by this function **must have** the following property added to it:

 - `submitTransaction: async object => string`.
 An async function that sends the request to the endpoint to get the redirect url.
-- `getSuccessUrl: () => string`.
-A function that returns a URL to return to after a successful payment redirect.
-- `getCancelUrl: () => string`.
-A function that returns a URL to return to after a unsuccessful payment redirect.

 ### createStripeMethod

 Creates a [Payment Method](#payment-methods) object.
 Requires passing an object with the following properties:

 - `registerStore: object => object`.
 The `registerStore` function from the return value of [createRegistry](#createRegistry).
-- `fetchStripeConfiguration: async ?object => object`.
-An async function that fetches the stripe configuration (we use Stripe for Apple Pay).
 - `submitTransaction: async object => object`.
 An async function that sends the request to the endpoint.
 - `getCountry: () => string`.
 A function that returns the country to use for the transaction.
 - `getPostalCode: () => string`.
 A function that returns the postal code for the transaction.
 - `getSubdivisionCode: () => string`.
 A function that returns the subdivision code for the transaction.
+- `stripe: object`.
+The configured stripe object.
+- `stripeConfiguration: object`.
+The stripe configuration object.

 ### getDefaultOrderReviewStep

-Returns a [Step object](#steps) which displays an order review.
-Although it can be modified before passing it to [Checkout](#checkout), by default it has no way to modify the purchase (eg: you cannot delete items).
-Typically this is the last step of a form.
-Can be overridden completely to create a custom review step.

-If not used as the last step, the two following properties should be customized if you want to provide translations:

-- getEditButtonAriaLabel
-- getNextStepButtonAriaLabel
+Returns a step object whose properties can be added to a [CheckoutStep](CheckoutStep) (and customized) to display an itemized order review.

 ### getDefaultOrderSummaryStep

-Returns a [Step object](#steps) which displays an order summary.
-Although it can be modified before passing it to [Checkout](#checkout), by default it has no step number and cannot be made active.
-Typically used as the first step.
+Returns a step object whose properties can be added to a [CheckoutStep](CheckoutStep) (and customized) to display a brief order summary.

 ### getDefaultPaymentMethodStep

-Returns a [Step object](#steps) which displays a form to choose a [Paymet Method](#payment-methods).
-It can be modified before passing it to [Checkout](#checkout).
+Returns a step object whose properties can be added to a [CheckoutStep](CheckoutStep) (and customized) to display a way to select a payment method.
 The payment methods displayed are those provided to the [CheckoutProvider](#checkoutprovider).

-The two following properties should be customized if you want to provide translations:

-- getEditButtonAriaLabel
-- getNextStepButtonAriaLabel

 ### formatValueForCurrency